 2. Algorithm Design

-Dynamic programming problems and cryptographic hash functions.
+Dynamic programming challenges and cryptographic hash algorithms.

 3. Education